aceeric/desktop-kubernetes/conformance/conformance-submission/README.md

 ## Check requirements

 This is a Bash shell script project and requires certain command-line utilities on the desktop.
-Run the `dtk` script first with the `--check-compatibility` option:
+Run the `dtk` script first with the `--check-compatibility` option.
+This will compare your versions to what has been tested:

 ```shell
 $ ./dtk --check-compatibility